top of page

-In The SEC has charged James R. Craigie, a former director of consumer goods packaging manufacturer Dwight & Church Co., Inc., with violating the proxy rules.
+The SEC has charged James R. Craigie, a former director of consumer goods packaging manufacturer Dwight & Church Co., Inc., with violating the proxy rules.
 The charges are based on allegations that Craige served as an independent director without informing the board of his close friendship with a company executive.
 The SEC’s civil complaint states, “As a result of Craigie’s concealment, Church & Dwight’s proxy statements in 2021 and 2022 contained misstatements of material fact when they represented that Craigie was an independent director.”
-These charges break new ground by outlining circumstances in which, in the SEC’s view, a personal friendship with a member of management is inconsistent with disclosure that a director is independent.
+These charges shed light on the circumstances in which, in the SEC’s view, a personal friendship with a member of management is inconsistent with a director's independence.

 The board based its determinations that Craige was independent on his responses to the company’s annual D&O questionnaire.
 The questionnaire stated that, for a director to be independent, the board had to determine that the director had no material relationship with the company.
 The questionnaire listed “industrial, banking, consulting, charitable, and familial relationships” as examples of potentially disqualifying relationships.
 However, the questionnaire also asked whether a director had “any other relationship” with Church & Dwight or its management.
 In 2021, 2022, and 2023, Craigie answered “no” to this question.